 Are there photos from your community at the SHFS?
 Click on the map below!
 For more info, contact Kristin Enns-Kavanagh at 306-361-2296 or 1-800-919-9347.

 About the map: A "living" map showing Indigenous and Northern photos found in SHFS collections.
 Everett Baker took photos across SK in the 40s, 50s, & 60s.
 Adrian Paton collected photos from the Arcola region (1870s to 1950s).
-Locations are not exact (or may be wrong in some cases), personal names may be wrong or misspelled, captions may contain outdated language, and there is info on photos of ceremonies (but not the photos themselves).
+Locations are not exact (or may be wrong in some cases), personal names may be missing, wrong or misspelled, captions may contain language relating to Indigenous peoples that is now known to be inaccurate and inappropriate, and there is info on photos of ceremonies (but not the photos themselves).
 Any thoughts or suggestions are more than welcome!

 View our Phase I Report which includes an environmental scan on Indigenous visual repatriation projects.